Best Places To Stay When Visiting Sequoia National Park

 Visalia

 A larger city located about 30 miles from the park’s south entrance, Visalia provides a wider selection of lodging choices, including chain hotels and bed and breakfasts.
-(See Also: Best Places To Stay In Dubai With Family)
+(See Also: Best Places To Stay For A Month)

 • Amenities: Shopping, dining, cultural attractions